Daily Mileage: 7-11 miles

 Following a few miles’ taxi ride, you set off on the final stage of the circuit.
 It’s one of the most beautiful parts of the trail, and the stunning Chéserys Lakes are the highlight.
 Most people seek the famed reflection of the mountains in the still waters of these mountain lakes.
 Often frozen until the end of June, by August, these lakes are free from ice and snow, and the views of the Mont Blanc massif from this vantage point are breathtaking.

 Over lunch, you work together to identify the various peaks that have been part of your journey this past week.
 Afterward, you descend along a rocky trail for two hours to La Flégère cable car, giving you panoramic views as you ride into the valley.
 Then, it is a leisurely walk along the glacier-fed Arve River to Chamonix, where an inviting, heated swimming pool awaits your arrival back at the hotel.
-Reuniting for a farewell feast at your hotel’s excellent restaurant, you can indulge to your heart’s content after completing 60+ miles of walking.
+Reuniting for a farewell feast at a restaurant in town, you can indulge to your heart’s content after completing 60+ miles of hiking.

 Included Meals: Breakfast, Lunch, Dinner